kyla-sutter/wisconsin-municipality-population/README.md

-This project is designed to compare Wisconsin municipalit by their population.
+This project is designed to compare Wisconsin municipality by their population (in 2020).